Door Prognostics and Health Management

 Last November my garage door arm bracket got partially dislodged.
 This kind of failure gives no warning before it happens.
-I had nothing else going on, so that was enough motivation to build a proper monitoring system from scratch.
+I had nothing else going on, so that was enough motivation to build a monitoring system from scratch.

 The system detects faults before they become failures.
-Every time the door moves, the system wakes up, captures the motion signature, runs it through fault detection models hosted in AWS IoT, and logs the result.
+Every time the door moves, the system wakes up, captures the motion signature, runs it through some fault detection models hosted in AWS IoT, and logs the result.
 The system needs human intervention when an alarm fires or when a battery dies.
 It’s deployed across three households including mine.

 Typical garage door installation: